 Post-9/11 GI Bill Monthly Housing Allowance

 Your Monthly Housing Allowance (MHA) is based on the military Basic Allowance for Housing (BAH) for an E-5 with dependents.
-Your MHA is based on the ZIP code for your school.
+Your MHA is based on the ZIP code for your school or campus where you are taking the majority of your classes.
 MHA rate increases based on BAH increases are effective August 1 (the beginning date of the academic year).

 The housing allowance is paid at a percentage based on your active duty service, as listed above.